Gift Card API for Online Stores: How It Works

 - Read the full API documentation before writing any code

-- Obtain sandbox credentials and test all endpoints
+- Obtain API credentials and test all endpoints (use isMock: true for FoxReload test orders)

 - Implement product catalog sync (catalog endpoint)